saifullah3396/datadings/doc/source/index.rst

 10G ethernet reading well over 20000 samples/s using the
 :py:class:`MsgpackReader <datadings.reader.msgpack.MsgpackReader>`.

-To top it all off, it also takes over 7 seconds to start reading from the directory tree, whereas is takes less than 0.7 seconds to start reading from msgpack files.
+It also takes over 7 seconds to start reading from the directory tree, whereas is takes less than 0.7 seconds to start reading from msgpack files.
 This makes debugging a breeze.
-Check out the :ref:`file format description<file-format>` description if you want to know how this is possible.
+Check out the :ref:`file format description<file-format>` description if you want to know how this is achieved.